Manish Kumar Verma

-Manish Kumar Verma (born 1 April 1974) is an Indian politician and retired IAS officer, currently serving as the National General Secretary of the Janata Dal (United) JD(U).
+Manish Kumar Verma (born 1 April 1974) is an Indian politician and retired IAS officer, currently serving as the National General Secretary of the Janata Dal (United).
 He is a Civil Engineering graduate from IIT Delhi and is a 2000-batch Odisha-cadre IAS officer who previously served as the District Magistrate of Patna and Purnia.
 He took voluntary retirement in 2018 and joined JD(U) in 2024, rising to a key organizational role and as an additional advisor to the Bihar Chief Minister Nitish Kumar.
 He played a significant role in JD(U)’s campaign for the 2024 Indian general election, contributing to the party's success in winning 12 seats.

 Early life

 Manish Kumar Verma was born in the village of Biharsharif, in the Indian state of Bihar.
 His father was Ashok Verma, a prominent doctor.
 Verma had his primary education from a government school in Biharsharif.
 He studied at a school in Patna before completing his B.Tech in Civil Engineering from IIT Delhi.